 Since this is impossible to predict this accurately, I rely on common sense:

-THE SECOND CRUCIAL QUESTION I HAVE TO ASK AS AN INVESTOR IN RENTED HOUSES IS THE TIME TO GET BACK FROM THE INVESTMENT.
+A CRUCIAL QUESTION I HAVE TO ASK AS AN INVESTOR IN RENTED HOUSES IS THE TIME TO GET BACK FROM THE INVESTMENT (break-even)

 When I have capital to invest, I will be boring, but I always search for the the same boring things.